 The Justinmind team redesigned the company website with low & high-fidelity prototyping and the SCRUM agile methodology.
 Blood, sweat and lots of coffee: read about the gains as well as the challenges of the project!

-Why redesign the website?
+Why redesign Justinmind’s website?

+So, back to our website make-over.
 The overriding factor that drove our redesign project was our users.
 What we discovered was that people were visiting our site wanting access to more information about our tool.
 We realized that something needed to change, to really give our users what they were asking for, and so began our research.
 We investigated the market to help us redesign our own site model for the benefit of the user.
 And so to the drawing board we went!

-Organizing the team
+Organizing the SCRUM

 In a similar way to Justinmind’s Product Development team structure, we decided to apply the SCRUM technique to our website redesign project: breaking it into small deliverables.
 We make progress in a series of sprints and iterations.
 At the start of a sprint, tasks are allocated and at the end, the new designs or features are evaluated, coded, and integrated into the live website.